 I wouldn’t have had the experiences that I did during my semester abroad if it weren’t for my parents.
 Although I paid for all of my weekend trips myself, they were the reason that I was able to live and study in Italy for four months.
 Since I studied abroad during the fall semester, I returned home right in time for Christmas.

 Three of my closest friends are studying abroad this upcoming semester.
 Aside from sharing with them some words of wisdom and travel tips, I wanted to give them something special and useful for their trip.
 I bought each of them a small journal so that they can document their adventures, along with a cute passport case, and a luggage tag.
-I bought all of these things at TJ Maxx and tied them together with some ribbon.
-Happy Travels!
+I bought all of these things at T.J.
+Maxx and tied them together with some ribbon.
+They loved this, so I know they’re great gifts for travel lovers.

 Aside from buying postcards from places I visited, I wanted to get some special souvenirs to display in my room, and hopefully one day in my home.
 I was lucky enough to travel Europe extensively during my semester abroad, and I am unsure if I will get the chance to go back to some of the places that I visited again, so I bought myself a few nicer things to commemorate my travels.
-These include a nutcracker from a Christmas market in Austria and a spice jar from a souk in Morocco.
+These include a nutcracker from one of the best Christmas markets in Europe and a spice jar from a souk in Morocco.
 I also bought myself pottery in Sicily and ornaments from most of the places that I visited to decorate my Christmas tree with.
+If you’re able to buy anything unique abroad, it will make wonderful gifts for travel lovers.

 I found that putting together some of these gifts and crafts in the first few days that I returned home from Europe was a great way to adjust back to life at home.
 Reflecting on my semester as a whole made me feel so grateful for my experiences and being able to arrive home to my loved ones safe, happy, and healthy.